 Most elementors also learn the art of summoning elemental spirits and creating elemental constructs.
 This topic is discussed in more detail under the subject of Summoning.

-Disruptive resonance, also known as dissonance, are those spells that block, interfere with, disrupt, or otherwise negate other empowerments and various forms of energy.
+Disruption empowerments are used to disrupt, dispel, scatter, or otherwise negate other empowerments and various forms of energy.
 The simplest of these are a class of empowerments simply concerned with concealing magic.
 Concealment spells are quite common, and are often used on empowered items, magical devices, and on mages themselves, to conceal an otherwise detectable magical aura.
 Used on an empowered item or device, that item will appear non-magical, and if used on a person, that person will not appear to possess any magical abilities.
 A more advanced form of conceal magic, generally known as an aetheric cloak, provides the same benefit as conceal magic and also shields against all forms of scrying and magical detection, including aetheric sight, detection and tracking empowerments, remote viewing, and other forms of delving and extra-sensory perception.

 Telepathy covers those various techniques used for telepathic communication and information gathering.
-Although telepathy is largely outside the domain of magery, these techniques are commonly employed by psychurgists, and sometimes mystics and sorcerers, although for psychurgists they are not so much empowerments as they are mental techniques.
+Although telepathy is largely outside the domain of magery, these techniques are commonly employed by psychurgists.
+There are empowerments that replicate the effects of telepathy, but most are strictly consider psychic phenomena.

 Telepathy is, of course, most closely associated with the telepathic transmission and reception of words, images, and thoughts.
 Telepathic messages can be focused and propagated through the aether to a specific individual (if that individual is well known to the sender), or to all nearby individuals.